eepgwde/appium-boilerplate/README.md

 Latest command-lines for jenkins on jenkins are these:

 For Android
-  rlwrap -l make.log npx wdio run config/wdio.android.local2-app.conf.ts  --test app.login.spec.ts
+  rlwrap npx wdio run config/wdio.android.local2-app.conf.ts  --test app.login.spec.ts

 For iOS
-  rlwrap -l make.log npx wdio run config/wdio.ios.local2-app.conf.ts  --test app.login.spec.ts
+  rlwrap npx wdio run config/wdio.ios.local2-app.conf.ts  --test app.login.spec.ts

 The .conf.ts files are the capabilities parameters

+The port number, the logLevels and the outputDir are defined in wdio.shared.conf.ts

+They have been set for the Jenkins system as 4724, info and logs/.

+### Startup state

+The noReset and fullReset properties in capabilities determine the start-up sequence.
+This can now be interrogated using AppScreen.reset0, a static property.
+This should be the right logic: if not(fullReset) then not(noReset) else fullReset

 ### iOS

+[Editor: this needs checking]

-iOS has a different type of selector because XPath is not fully supported, so this does not work
+iOS has a different type of selector because XPath is not fully supported, so this does not work for iOS

   '*//XCUIElementTypeButton[contains(@name,"Cookie")]'